3.01 Out of Town

 Connie: I’m at work disguised as a wedding.

 Don Draper: Where I grew up there was a roadhouse.
 They boasted live music; that meant a drum, a bass, and a player piano with nobody at it.
 I parked cars.
 Fancy people would go there, they’d get loud, they’d get drunk.
 They wouldn’t let me use the toilet.
-So, when nature called, I’d open up a trunk and relieved myself.
+So, when nature called, I’d open up a trunk and relieve myself.

 Connie: You didn’t!